-At Public Consulting Group, Molly Hahn works with Medicaid agencies and other public health care providers across the country on cost allocation and federal claiming efforts.
+At Public Consulting Group, Molly Hahn works with Medicaid agencies and other public healthcare providers across the country on cost allocation and federal claiming efforts.
 She is excited to connect her work to the health issues and initiatives in the Central Texas community through this program.
 Molly is a long-time volunteer with the Girls Scouts Beyond Bars program and is passionate about improving the well-being of children in her community.

 Leslie has been fortunate to spend her nine-year registered nursing career serving Travis County’s underserved populations in various direct patient care, project management, and operational leadership roles.
 She believes all people should have timely access to quality, person-centered physical and mental health care services they can navigate and afford.
 She is excited to have the opportunity to work with the Community Health Champions in developing innovative solutions for supporting community members in optimizing their health and well-being.
 Leslie currently spends much of her spare time on her graduate studies, but also enjoys outdoor activities such as hiking, biking, kayaking and camping.

 Huy is currently a second-year nursing student at UT Austin School of Nursing.
 Outside of classrooms, he finds joy in representing his peers in Student Government, learning more about youth mental health and preventative medicine, talking to people, and playing badminton with his friends.
 Through this program, he hopes to dive deeper into social inequities, understand their impacts on community health, and working with different local partners to find solutions.
-He looks forward to apply knowledge here into increasing accessibility to high quality health care that the communities deserve.
+He looks forward to apply knowledge here into increasing accessibility to high quality healthcare that the communities deserves.

 Kassi Longoria is a Principal Consultant with MAYA Consulting, an Austin-based education consulting firm focused on creating equity and excellence in education.
 Kassi is passionate about child development, early childhood education, and family empowerment.
 Kassi is excited to join the Community Health Champions program and to continue learning about advocating for whole child supports in Austin.